ssetem/ot-discovery-nodejs/README.md

 var that = this;

 disco.connect(function(err, host, servers){
-  //Please note that your http server must be up and responding to requests
+  //Announce will error unless the endpoint specified in serviceUri responds
-  //before announcing to a discovery server or you will be rejected disco.announce({
+  // to OPTION / with a valid response disco.announce({
     "serviceType":"myServiceType",
     "serviceUri":"http://1.1.1.1:3"
   }, function(err, announcedItemLeases){
-    //announcedItemLease is an array that MUST not be modified. console.log("We announced our service!", announcedItems);
+    //announcedItemLease is an array that MUST not be modified. console.log("We announced our service!", announcedItemLeases);
     //You should store these items (and do NOT modify them) somewhere
     // if you plan to unannouce your announcements. that._announcedItemLeases = announcedItemLeases